patrickthoral/Algo_vs_Doc/README.md

 ## Who did the analyses?

-[Patrick Thoral](https://github.com/patrickthoral) (VUmc) and Anne de Hond (LUMC) were the primary researchers.
+[Patrick Thoral](https://github.com/patrickthoral) (VUmc, currently OLVG) and [Anne de Hond](https://github.com/annedh93) (LUMC, currently UMC Utrecht) were the primary researchers.
 They were in charge of the analysis and developed the analysis code in this repository.
-The preprocessing to generate the data on which they could do their analysis was made by [Daan de Bruin](https://github.com/daandebruin) (Pacmed) initially and updated by Patrick Thoral for final manuscript preparation.
+The preprocessing to generate the data on which they could do their analyses was made by [Daan de Bruin](https://github.com/daandebruin) (Pacmed) initially, and updated by Patrick Thoral for final manuscript preparation.

 ## What is the input to the code in this repository?